njanmelbin/frontend-Nmap/README.md

 # frontend-neighbourhood-map
 This is a neighbourhood map of new york
-You can search for restauants ,bars,coffee shops in new york area
+You can search for indian restauants ,bakeries,coffee shops,parks in new york area

 ##Run the app